-The MAGLOCLEN project is headquartered in Trenton, New Jersey, and the project covers the states of Delaware, Indiana, Maryland, Michigan, New Jersey, New York, Ohio, and Pennsylvania, in addition to the District of Columbia and the provinces of Ontario and Quebec, Canada.
-The project focus is organized criminal activity and narcotics trafficking.
+The MAGLOCLEN project is headquartered in West Trenton, New Jersey, and the project covers the states of Delaware, Indiana, Maryland, Michigan, New Jersey, New York, Ohio, and Pennsylvania, in addition to the District of Columbia and the provinces of Ontario and Quebec, Canada.
+The project focus is narcotics trafficking and organized criminal activity.